chevy-johnson13/family-wallboard/PHONE_CONTROL_SETUP.md

 ## How It Works

 1. **Pi Display**: Shows the wallboard in fullscreen kiosk mode (read-only display)
-2. **Phone Control**: You and Siobhan access the wallboard from your phones to:
+2. **Phone Control**: Family members access the wallboard from their phones to:
    - View calendars, tasks, and meals
    - Add/edit tasks
    - Update meal plans